Skip to content

 ValueDescription

-builtinUse one of the palette compiled into the binary.
+builtinUse one of the palettes compiled into the binary.

 wallpaperGenerate a palette from the current default wallpaper each time it changes.